greenelab/annorxiver_manuscript/content/reviewers_response.md

 >
 >The 'find journals' functionality of JANE appears somewhat similar to the discovering similar journals functionality here.

+**Thank you for pointing this citation out.
-We have added this citation in our manuscript.
+We have incorporated it into our revised manuscript**

 > 14.) https://hypothes.is/a/-ixA_NLqEeuv6YviR-lI0A
 >